 1. Go to Park City during the winter

 Hands-down, the absolute best thing to do in Utah in winter is to go skiing or snowboarding in Park City.
-The slopes in Park City are legendary among winter athletes and the city even hosted the 2002 Winter Olympics.
+The slopes in Park City are legendary among winter athletes and the city even hosted the 2002 Winter Olympics, it’s one of the best Utah ski resorts.

 On another note, Park City also hosts one of the largest international film festivals in the world – Sundance.